Light Rail Manila Corporation: Entry of Sumitomo and contemporary history

 On May 29, 2020, Sumitomo Corporation acquired a 34.9% stake in the subsidiary of Metro Pacific Investments Corporation that holds an effective 55 percent stake in Light Rail Manila Corporation (LRMC).

 On April 21, 2021, the company signed a memorandum of understanding with the Metals Industry Research and Development Center of the Department of Science and Technology for the repair of the LRT Line 1 trains, and the re-engineering, fabrication, and repair of train parts that are obsolete and/or no longer available in the market.

+On April 25, 2024, the Japan International Cooperation Agency (JICA) and Hankyu entered into an agreement with Sumitomo to collaborate on the operation and maintenance of the LRT Line 1.
+As part of the agreement, a part of shares indirectly held by Sumitomo in LRMC was transferred to JICA and Hankyu.
+The agreement is Hankyu and JICA’s first investment in railway operation and maintenance business outside of Japan.

 Ownership

 Before the entry of Sumitomo, Metro Pacific Investments had a 55% ownership in the company while Ayala Corporation had a 35% interest.
 The remaining 10% of the company is owned by Macquarie Infrastructure Holdings (Philippines).
 After the entry of Sumitomo Corporation, which bought 34.9% of Metro Pacific's interest, Metro Pacific sold its economic interest of 19.2% in its concession, reducing MPIC's stake to 35.8%.
 MPIC plans to increase its economic interest in the company after the 2022 Philippine presidential election.
+A part of Sumitomo's shares was acquired by the Japan International Cooperation Agency (JICA) and Hankyu in April 2024.